StevenBerdak/ConsoleRunner/README.md

         ConsoleRunner.reset();
 ```

-Use '.destroy()' to free up resources:
+Use 'destroy()' to free up resources:

 ```
         ConsoleRunner.destroy();